sjlouji/game-centre/CONTRIBUTING.md

 ```bash
 npm run dev
 ```
-This will start the Vite development server.
-Open the URL it provides (usually `http://localhost:5173`) in your browser to see the app running.
+This will start the Next.js development server.
+Open http://localhost:3000 in your browser to see the app running.
 All changes you make to the source code will be reflected in your running app.

 ## 🧪 Testing and QA